Group actions on spheres with rank one isotropy: Construction of the preliminary local models

-\begin{lemma} The chain complex $\uC{\cZ}$ is chain homotopy equivalent to an oriented $R$-homology $\un{n}\up$-sphere $\CC\up (0)$, which is an algebraic homotopy representation. \end{lemma}
+\begin{lemma} If $\un{n}\up$ has the closure property, then the chain complex $\uC{\cZ}$ is chain homotopy equivalent to an oriented $R$-homology $\un{n}\up$-sphere $\CC\up (0)$, which is an algebraic homotopy representation. \end{lemma}

 \begin{proof} The chain complex $\uC{\cZ}$ is finite dimensional and free over $\RG_G$, but may not be finitely-generated.
-However, by the conclusion of Corollary \ref{cor:p-local sphere}, the homology groups $H_*(\uC{\cZ})$ are finitely generated since $\uC{\cZ}$ is an $R$-homology $\un{n}$-sphere.
+However, by the conclusion of Proposition \ref{pro:p-local sphere}, the homology groups $H_*(\uC{\cZ})$ are finitely generated since $\uC{\cZ}$ is an $R$-homology $\un{n}$-sphere.
 The result now follows from Lemma \ref{lem:dold}, which produces a finite length projective chain complex $\CC\up(0)$ of finitely-generated $\RG_G(p)$-modules.
-Note that $\uC{\cZ}$ satisfies the conditions (i)-(iii) in Definition \ref{def:algrep}, so $\CC\up (0)$ also satisfies these conditions (which are chain-homotopy invariant), hence $\CC \up (0)$ is an algebraic homotopy representation. \end{proof}
+Note that $\uC{\cZ}$ satisfies the conditions (i)-(iii) in Definition \ref{def:algrep}, so $\CC\up (0)$ also satisfies these conditions (which are chain homotopy invariant), hence $\CC \up (0)$ is an algebraic homotopy representation. \end{proof}

-Note that $\CC\up (0)$ is an algebraic homotopy representation, meaning that it satisfies the condition (i), (ii), and (iii) in Definition \ref{def:algrep}, even though $\Dim \CC\up $ may not be equal to $\un{n}\up = \HomDim \CC\up (0)$.
+Note that if $\un{n}\up$ satisfies the closure property, then $\CC\up (0)$ is an algebraic homotopy representation, meaning that it satisfies the condition (i), (ii), and (iii) in Definition \ref{def:algrep}, even though $\Dim \CC\up (0) $ may not be equal to $\un{n}\up = \HomDim \CC\up (0)$.